Italy

 • Switzerland

-In the transitional period starting 1 October 2023, there are requirements for quarterly reporting of embedded greenhouse gas emissions of products imported to the EU, with the first reporting to be submitted by 31 January 2024.
+In the transitional period starting 1 October 2023, there are requirements for quarterly reporting of embedded greenhouse gas emissions of products imported to the European Union, with the first reporting to be submitted by 31 January 2024.

-In the CBAM definitive period starting 1 January 2026 only the “authorized CBAM declarants” would be allowed to import the CBAM products to the EU.
+In the CBAM definitive period starting 1 January 2026, only the ’authorised CBAM declarants‘ would be allowed to import the CBAM products to the European Union.

 The price of CBAM certificates would be linked to the carbon prices at the EU ETS.